linwumeng/linwumeng.github.io/_posts/2019-01-02-how-to-build-a-neural-network-for-mnist-using-tensorflow.md

 \end{matrix}
 $$

-The python code will download MNIST data from internet and unzip it into the folder `MNIST_DATA` under the path where we run `jupyter notebook`.
+The python code will download MNIST data from internet and unzip it into the folder `MNIST_data` under the path where we run `jupyter notebook`.

 Next, we'd like to have a look at the data set.
 How many are there?
 What do they look like?
 ```python